Mitigating dimensionality effects with robust graph constructions for testing: Asymptotic properties of the GET statistic on the r -NNG

 \end{theorem}

-\begin{remark} Theorem \ref{th2} requires that the variance of degree distribution of the $K$-RNNG is asymptotically bounded away from zero when choosing $\lambda$.
-This is to ensure that the GET statistic is well defined -- when $\var(Q_N)=0$, the degrees of all nodes are the same and $\varp\binom{R_1}{R_2}$ becomes singular.
+\begin{remark} Theorem \ref{th2} requires that the variance of degree distribution of the robust $K$-NNG is asymptotically bounded away from zero when choosing $\lambda$.
+This ensures that the GET statistic is well defined -- when $\var(Q_N)=0$, the degrees of all nodes are the same, and $\varp\binom{R_1}{R_2}$ becomes singular.
 This situation arises when an extremely large $\lambda$ is used.
-Additionally large values of $\lambda$ diminish the utilization of the similarity information contained in the first term of the objective function \eqref{obj1}, making such choices of $\lambda$ less desirable.
+Additionally, large values of $\lambda$ diminish the utilization of the similarity information contained in the first term of the objective function \eqref{obj1}, making such choices of $\lambda$ less desirable.
 Therefore, we tend not to choose a very large $\lambda$ in practice. \end{remark}

-\begin{theorem}[Consistency under fixed dimensions] For two samples generated from two continuous multivariate distributions in Euclidean space with a fixed dimension, if the graph is the $K$-RNNG with $K = \Theta(1)$ and $\lambda \geq 0$, GET is consistent against all alternatives in the usual limiting regime. \end{theorem}
+\begin{theorem}[Consistency under fixed dimensions] For two samples generated from continuous multivariate distributions in a fixed-dimensional Euclidean space, if the graph is the r$K$-NNG with $K = \Theta(1)$ and $\lambda \geq 0$, then GET is consistent against all alternatives in the usual limiting regime. \end{theorem}

+Proof for Theorems \ref{th3} is provided in Supplement Material S1.
+For consistency in high dimensions, we adopt the assumptions from \cite{biswas2014distribution}.
+They provided three assumptions to ensure that the weak law of large numbers is applicable to $||X_1-X_2||_2^2/d$, $||Y_1-Y_2||_2^2/d$ and $||X_1-Y_1||_2^2/d$, which ensures that Assumption 1 is valid.